Guide - The Best of Park City

 Waterproof insulated boots serve most visitors well for walking around town and general exploration.
 If you're skiing, your ski boots handle on-mountain needs, but comfortable warm footwear remains important for everything else.

 Pack shoes appropriate for restaurant dining and indoor activities as well.
+Some locations do not allow ski boots inside.

 Accessories That Matter

 Sunglasses or goggles protect against intense high-altitude sun reflecting off snow.
-A warm hat, quality gloves, and neck gaiter prove essential on cold days.
+A warm hat, quality gloves, and neck gaiter or dickey prove essential on cold days.
 Sunscreen remains important year-round at elevation—UV exposure increases significantly in mountain environments.

 What to ask about: Local outdoor shops stock quality cold-weather gear if you find yourself underprepared.